NJ261/cs3130_A3/README.md

 4. Firebase rules are implemeted (firebase.json file)
 5. javadoc implemented too
 6. Espresso Test to check the app: Create, Update, Delete

+### Note: When I make commit from Android Studio directly it shows commit by name "Nirav Jadeja" and other wise it shows my username "NJ261".
+Kindly note this while grading this assignment.